eosvn/a2reviews-wp-plugin/README.txt

 2. Go to Settings > A2Reviews , for custom the settings and authentication

 == Changelog ==

+= 1.1.7 =
+* Fixed some issues with total widget display.
+* Updated to allow customers to choose client-side version.
+* Add some options in settings
+* Add template layout for paid store.
+* A few optimization improvements.

+= 1.1.6 =
+* Improve website authentication, easily connect to A2Reviews application

+= 1.1.4 =
+* Fix bug on widget shortcode

+= 1.1.3 =
+* Fix bug "Uncaught Error: Cannot use object of type WP_Error as array."

+= 1.1.2 =
+* Updated some Shortcodes to show reviews.
+* [a2reviews-widget-feature] - Display the best curated reviews on your website.
+* [a2reviews-widget product-id="3853"] - Displays reviews of a particular product.
+* [a2reviews-widget type="total" product-id="3853"] - Only display the widget of total review.
+* [a2reviews-widget type="total-collection" product-id="3853"] - Only display the widget of total review without no text.

+= 1.1.1 =
+* Change to new CDN

+= 1.0.9 =
+* Fix custom position for total widget reviews

+= 1.0.7 & 1.0.8 =
+* Fix authentication with APP

 = 1.0.6 =
 * Add order complete action and shortcode to show block reviews